Rozanova/Native-App-UX-Course/Syllabus.md

 #### Week 4 (Feb 18th)
 ##### In-class:

+* Class Critique: Print storyboards, pin up, and critique a few 30 min

-* Intro to Sketch app and Invision.
+* Lecture: Intro to insights and solutions, features using paper prototype features (also Prott or POP).

+* In-class activities: Insights and solutions.Features on paper (or Prott/POP) .
+ User testing paper prototypes.
+Synthesizing research.

-* Lecture: Go over secondary research and competitive audits.
+* Lecture: Secondary research & competitive analysis.
+Feature priority.
-* In-class activity:  Preliminary paper prototypes (or [POP by Marvel](https://marvelapp.com/pop/_ if you prefer) then testing in groups.
-Start on competitive audits.

 ##### HW:
+* Make updates to paper prootype and test on five more people.
+Summarize, record, and analyze your findings.
 * Conduct secondary research about your topic.
 [Here's how](https://www.designkit.org/methods/21).
+* Use your findings from user testing and from your secondary research to inform your competitive analysis.
-* Finish competitive audits.
+* Prioritize app features based on competitive analysis.
-* Add some more inspirations to the mood board on are.na based on your findings so far.
 * Post all relevant links(blog and/or are.na) to [Weekly Assignments document](https://docs.google.com/document/d/1YNxX5W69mKBNEXMsRS5N9qab15BsAwzGitfKVnQnIKg/edit?usp=sharing)